yobibyte/hpmc-eigensolvers/report.md

 ## Results

+All the plotting was done using matplotlib in [this](https://github.com/yobibyte/hpmc-eigensolvers/blob/master/results_analysis.ipynb) notebook.
+The data and results can be downloaded HERE.

 ### Accuracy and speed comparison

+**Important**: since DSTEVX has relative tolerance parameter, it influences the execution time and the final accuracy, I used 1e-16 RTOL parameter for these experiments.

 ### Accuracy vs FLOPS (number of floating point operations, **not** flop per second)